Executive Dashboard Development

 Frequently asked questions

-A dashboard covering 8 to 12 core KPIs with agreed metric definitions and a clean data layer typically takes 6 to 10 weeks.
-A more complex dashboard with multiple business unit views, drill-down capability across many dimensions, and integration with 5 or more source systems typically takes 10 to 16 weeks.
-Timeline depends heavily on the state of the underlying data -- a clean data warehouse is faster to build on than multiple disconnected systems with inconsistent definitions.
+A first executive dashboard covering 8 to 12 core KPIs with agreed metric definitions and a clean data layer typically launches in 6 to 10 weeks.
+That first version validates the metric definitions with leadership before you expand it.
+A multi-unit version with drill-down across many dimensions and integration with 5 or more source systems typically takes 10 to 16 weeks.
+Timeline depends heavily on the state of the underlying data.
+A clean data warehouse is faster to build on than several disconnected systems with inconsistent definitions.

 Refresh frequency depends on the source systems and the metric.
 Financial metrics from an ERP typically refresh daily or at close of business.
 Operational metrics from a product database or CRM can refresh every 15 minutes or near-real-time with streaming connections.
 Most executive dashboards use a combination: financial and lagging indicators daily, operational and leading indicators more frequently.
 The refresh frequency for each metric is agreed during design based on how current the data needs to be for the decisions it supports.